LogoLogo

 Push Notifications on Android are sent with the help of the FCM service.

-Next, you need to specify the FCM Server key in the push notifications integration settings panel in the application settings section in devtodev service (App → Settings → Push notifications → Push notifications panel)
+Next, open the push notifications integration settings panel in the application settings section in devtodev service (App → Settings → Push notifications → Push notifications panel).
+Push edit button (pencil symbol).

 Messaging Module Integration